-For Cultural Ecology 2020 we began part 4 of the course by starting the “Monsters” section of Arts of Living on a Damaged Planet (M1-21) and returning to a fascinating chapter in Ingold, “A circumpolar night’s dream” (89-110).
+In Cultural Ecology 2020, we began part 4 of the course by starting the “Monsters” section of Arts of Living on a Damaged Planet (M1-21) and returning to a fascinating chapter, “A circumpolar night’s dream” in Tim Ingold’s The Perception of the Environment.
+This was for Cultural Ecology 2020.
+In 2022 I revisited the Ingold chapter for a course on the History of Anthropological Thought:

 This introductory section of the flip-side of Arts of Living on a Damaged Planet is basically a preview to the rest of the book.
 A crucial sentence cited in the student comment below: “Monsters are useful figures with which to think the Anthropocene, this time of massive human transformations of multispecies life and their uneven effects” (M2).
 And as we wrestle with the uncertainties of the monstrous coronavirus, it is indeed a good time to consider monsters.
 “Against the conceit of the Individual, monsters highlight symbiosis, the enfolding of bodies within bodies in evolution and in every ecological niche” (M3).